 Summer is the perfect time to get out and about.
 The sun is shining, the birds are singing and there’s not a drop of rain in sight (most of the time…)

 Even though the past 12-months have been slightly different to what we’re used to, 2021’s summer is the chance for students up and down the UK to get back to doing what students do best – partying, sight-seeing and exploring.
 But, bearing in mind what’s happened over the past 12-months, we all have to do our bit to stay safe.
-So, sanitise as much as possible and follow any rules still in place!
+So, sanitise as much as possible, make a plan and follow any rules still in place!